bradacina/nim-knowledge/articles/httpclient-set-cookie.md

 There are some weaknesses that need to be addressed still:
 - What if the `client` already has some `Cookies` set?
 We have to ensure that we don't overwrite existing values.
 - What if the `client` will make requests to a different domain?
 We have to ensure we don't leak cookies set by one domain to another domain.
-- What if the server is sending us new values for cookies that are already set on the `client`?
-One could argue that a `SessionId` might change, your `client` can get migrated to a different back end server with the use of a `ServerAffinity` cookie, etc.

 [Back to Table of Contents](../README.md)